elixirschool/elixirschool/README.md

 Lessons in the Fundamentals of Elixir, inspired by Twitter's [Scala School](http://twitter.github.io/scala_school/).

+_This is actively being developed, your feedback is encouraged._

 ## About Elixir

 "Elixir is a dynamic, functional language designed for building scalable and maintainable applications." -- [elixir-lang.org](http://elixir-lang.org/)